datacamp/courses-introduction-to-version-control-with-git/chapter1.md

 --- type:BulletConsoleExercise key:f208f45d7d
 ## How can I tell what's going to be committed?

-In order to compare the file as it currently is to the changes in the staging area, you can use `git diff -r HEAD filename`.
+To compare a file's current state to the changes in the staging area, you can use `git diff -r HEAD path/to/file`.
-The `-r` flag means "compare to a particular revision", and `HEAD` is a shortcut meaning "the most recent commit".
+The `-r` flag means "compare to a particular revision", `HEAD` is a shortcut meaning "the most recent commit", and the path to the file is the relative to where you are (for example, the path from the root directory of the repository).
 We will explore other uses of `-r` and `HEAD` in the next chapter.

 *** =pre_exercise_code